This easy Red, White & Blue Icebox Cake is a delicious no bake dessert that’s perfect for the 4th of July or any patriotic get together!

 Strawberries were on sale when I went grocery shopping last week, and I couldn’t resist buying a package.
 As soon I got home, I had to try one, then another, and I just couldn’t stop.
 They were so sweet and juicy, and I couldn’t remember the last time I had a strawberry so good!

 Of course, I had to go back for more (that first box didn’t last long).
-I stopped myself from gobbling up that second package and decided to make an easy dessert to showcase the berries instead.
-What I came up with is this gorgeous Red, White, and Blue Icebox Cake that’s perfect for the Fourth of July or any summer occasion.
+I stopped myself from gobbling up that second package and decided to make an easy no bake dessert to showcase the berries instead.
+What I came up with is this gorgeous and easy Red, White, and Blue Icebox Cake that’s perfect for the Fourth of July or any summer occasion.

-Basically, an icebox cake is composed of layers of cookies or graham crackers and a creamy filling.
+Basically, an icebox cake is a no bake dessert that’s composed of layers of cookies or graham crackers and a creamy filling.
 After being assembled, the cake gets refrigerated for a few hours, and the cookies or crackers become soft.
 It’s the perfect dessert for summer, because there is no heat involved.

 I did a little research, and the filling for most icebox cakes is either whipped cream or pudding.
 For my cake, I combined cream cheese and whipped cream, and I added a little lemon, too.
 The result is a rich, lemony filling that’s reminiscent of cheesecake (my favorite).

-Of course, it wouldn’t be a Red, White, and Blue Icebox Cake without some berries.
+Of course, it wouldn’t be an easy Red, White, and Blue Icebox Cake without some berries.
 I used strawberries and blueberries, but raspberries or blackberries would be delicious, too.

 This cake is so easy to make, but you’d never know from it’s festive appearance.
 I recommend serving it on the Fourth of July, but it would make any day a fun occasion!